fuleichencis2300/hw-project/README.md

 when i choice this topic i find a data in the websit in www.dolthub.com The url for the data is https://www.dolthub.com/repositories/piaskowna/transparency-in-pricing/data/main
 ## Webscript
 After i get the data set for my project i use webscript to download the data and the code is in the file i put.
 Also my coding is bad so the code is my professor help me to creat. after professor help me creat the code i use the code webscripe the data and upload to my azure storage account
+## Schema
+After i storge my data i use the tool called dbschema to creat my dimension module and the module i creat is in the folder schema